 Doug Ellis the Photographer in Montreal

-OK, so I will confess a bucket list item–getting just one of my images published in Vanity Fair is a bucket list item for me.
+So I will confess a photography bucket list item–getting just one of my images published in Vanity Fair is a bucket list item for me.
 Seriously, I might even hang up the cameras at that point.
-It doesn’t have to be a cover, it could be even a tiny image somewhere deep in the society section or an editorial piece toward the back.
+It doesn’t have to be a cover, I’m not pretending to have the talent of Norman Jean Roy, Mario Testino, Mark Seliger, Art Streiber or Annie Liebowitz.
+If I could just publish a teeny tiny image somewhere deep in the society section or an editorial piece toward the back.

 What is your idea of perfect happiness?

-A shared moment of awe with someone I love, ideally in pristine nature.
+A shared moment of breathless awe with my girlfriend, ideally in pristine nature.

 What is Your Greatest Fear?

-Dying alone, especially trapped in a broken body or mind.
+Dying alone, especially while trapped in a terminally broken body or mind.

 What is the trait you most deplore in yourself?